bocharoviliyav/bocharoviliyav.github.io/_posts/2021-02-04-Prometheus-k8s-Instalation.markdown

     - localhost:9090
 {% endhighlight %}

-The default Prometheus metric endpoint is /metrics.
-Our application has prometheus metrics on that endpoint, so we need to add host and port (postgis-example.default.svc.cluster.local:8080) as another target.
+The default Prometheus metric endpoint is '/metrics'.
+Our application has Prometheus metrics on this endpoint, so we need to add the host and the port (postgis-example.default.svc.cluster.local:8080) as another target.

 {% highlight yaml %}
 scrape_configs: